MicrochipTech/unicens-linux-daemon/cfg/README.md

 Each \<NetworkSocket> forms with those two information a block inside the TDM stream.
 The integrator must ensure that the blocks are not overlapping it each other.

-Here is a working example, cutting a 5.1 multi channel stream from a head into three stereo streams using a Splitter.
+Here is An example, cutting a 5.1 multi channel stream from a head into three stereo streams using a Splitter.
 The sinks are three stereo slim amplifier.

 ```xml
 <?xml version="1.0"?>